danielharrell/open-eyes-lect-2017-18/Open.md

 On this account, our eyes are not transparent but opaque;
-we see not through them but with them; to a world not outside us but inside us, or at least in a relation to us that is given rather than gained, and renders it always my representation rather than ever a reality apart.
+we see not through them but with them; to a world not outside us but inside us, or at least in a relation to us that is given rather than gained; a world that is always my representation rather than ever a reality apart.
+And while it begins a book, Schopenhauer's *The World as Will and Representation*, that is very long, indebted to the philosophy of Kant, and not on our Program's reading list, this passage

 And while the passage begins a book by Schopenhauer that is very long, indebted to the philosophy of Kant, and